adarsh005599/CivicAI-Pulse/README.md

 🎨 Clean and modern UI

-🌐 Fully responsive – works on all screen sizes
+🌐 Fully responsive – works on all screen sizesi, ncluding mobile and bigger screens

 🛠️ Built With
 React+Vite